 By digging deeper into our molecular blueprints, medication will become more tailored to groups or individuals with certain genetic flags.
 Scientists hope that understanding these genetic variations will increasingly explain individual differences in the way that drugs are absorbed and metabolized, their side effects, and their overall effectiveness.
 Some of this understanding has begun to find its way into clinical applications.

-For example, AmpliChip CYP450 is a test that measures variations in two genes that play a role in the metabolism of some commonly prescribed drugs.
-The test’s manufacturer claims AmpliChip can reduce the chances of unwanted drug reactions if doctors use it to guide their prescriptions of drugs known to be metabolized through one of the two measured genes.
+For example, AmpliChip CYP450 is a test that measures variations in 2 genes that play a role in the metabolism of some commonly prescribed drugs.
+The test’s manufacturer claims AmpliChip can reduce the chances of unwanted drug reactions if doctors use it to guide their prescriptions of drugs known to be metabolized through 1 of the 2 measured genes.
 Test results may also allow dosages to be adjusted for those persons whose genes lead them to metabolize drugs unusually rapidly or unusually slowly.

 Earlier Diagnosis, Tailored Treatment